Radhames Aracena: Controversy

-It wasn’t always smooth-sailing, however.
-There was (and still is) controversy regarding the nature of the contracts that Radhames made with his artists.
-Their honorariums were meager; many believe that they deserved more, and there are still disagreements over royalties not being paid to family members.
-Session musicians Edilio Paredes and Joan Soriano recall being forced to remove their shoes in the Guarachita studio (which occupied a floor of the Aracena household), and to work 12 hour shifts barefoot and without being fed.
-However, it is undisputed that Guarachita helped to launch many successful careers, and so even while feeling exploited, Guarachitas’ artists are generally grateful to Radhames as well.
+The nature of the contracts that Radhames made with his artists has been subject to controversy.
+Their honorariums were meager; many believe that they deserved more, and there are still disagreements over royalties not being paid to family members of artists.
+Session musicians Edilio Paredes and Joan Soriano recall being forced to remove their shoes in the Guarachita studio (which occupied a floor of the Aracena household), and to work 12 hour shifts barefoot without being fed.
+Nonetheless, many artists credit their success to Guarachita, and Radhames' contribution to the Bachata scene in the Dominican Republic has made its mark on the nation's musical history.

 Death

 Radhames Aracena died on December 11, 1999, at the age of 69, and his Radio Guarachita was closed after its heirs sold it to Dominican businessman Juan Lopez.
-When a person in the Dominican Republic turns the dial to 690 AM, they tune into Disney’s ESPN radio.
+As of 2014, 690 AM, the former frequency of Radio Guarachita in the DR, is used by ESPN radio.